Interested in writing for our blog? Send your pitches to email@example.com.

 Oscar nominee and celebrated auteur Larraín (The Club, MIFF 2015; No, MIFF 2012) returns with this memorably cinematic offering that captures the way physicality can convey rage, guilt, displaced blame and frustrated abandon.
 With bold, acidic hues, breathtaking dance and sex scenes, and a pulsing electro-synth score by Nicolas Jaar, Ema depicts the turmoil of a character for whom the body is both a creative outlet and a pressure valve.

-Ema screened as the Closing Night film of MIFF 68½.
-In this post-screening Q&A, Larraín sits down for a virtual chat with MIFF Ambassador Justin Kurzel.
+Ema screened as part of the MIFF 68½ program.
+In this post-screening Q&A, director Pablo Larraín sits down for a virtual chat with MIFF Ambassador and Australian filmmaker Justin Kurzel.